 The Alvernia Difference

-At Alvernia University, we are committed to helping you achieve your education goals, in a format that works for you.
-Engage with others in a pragmatic and ethics-driven learning environment.
+At Alvernia University, you can earn your degree and achieve your goals in a format that works for you.

 Request My Info Packet

 Online MBA tuition is $550 per credit hour.
 Visit our financial aid page to learn what options are available to you.
 More

 PayScale reports a median salary of $75,185 for employees with an MBA and five to nine years of experience.
 More

 Complete your degree in as little as one year while studying when and where you want.
 More

 The online MBA program requires 30 credit hours, which can be achieved with the following courses.